 Fitbit Flex 2 Overview, Features & Pros

-The band of the Fitbit Flex 2 Fitness Tracker is slimmer than that of the original Fitbit Flex, and the device has extra features and functions.
+The Fitbit Flex 2 Fitness Tracker band is slimmer than that of the original Fitbit Flex, and the device has extra features and functions.

 An everyday activity tracker, it can monitor walking, running, biking, cardio, weights, treadmill, and tennis workouts.
 Stats displayed include your Steps taken, Distance Traveled, Calories burned, and sleep quality.

-This model can forward Text and Call Notifications, but lacks the ability to display Calendar Alerts from your Smartphone.
+This model can forward Text and Call Notifications but cannot display Calendar Alerts from a smartphone.
 It doesn’t have Optical Heart Rate Sensors or GPS.
 There’s no Altimeter for tracking stair climbing, and it is missing the Custom Clock Faces feature.

 Fitbit Flex 2 Cons